First-Year Freshman iPad Initiative

 10.5-inch, Wi-Fi, 64GB, Space Gray

 Use to type on your iPad Air just like a laptop.
-Acts like a cover and it's easy to attach.
+Acts as a cover and it's easy to attach.

 How do I get my iPad Air?